ferferroro/LaraCoop/README.md

    php artisan migrate
 ```

-Refresh cache- generate list classes that needs to be included on the Project
+Refresh cache - generate list classes that needs to be included on the Project
 ```
    composer dump-autoload
 ```